NatashaBaudelaire/NatashaBaudelaire/README.md

 I’m a Systems Analysis and Development student, passionate about transforming ideas into tangible digital experiences.
 I enjoy blending programming, design, and digital art to create interfaces that express both emotion and purpose.

-My journey began with curiosity small lines of code, visual experiments, and a constant desire to learn.
+My journey began with curiosity, small lines of code, visual experiments, and a constant desire to learn.
 Over time, I realised that development feels much like assembling a puzzle: every piece matters, and watching it all come together is what inspires me most. **Crafting digital experiences that transform imagination into reality.**

 Currently seeking a front-end internship to apply my skills, collaborate with creative teams, and grow as a developer.

 ---

-### 🩷 Tech & Tools
+### Tech & Tools

 ![HTML5](https://img.shields.io/badge/HTML5-FFE7F7?style=for-the-badge&logo=html5&logoColor=555555)
 ![CSS3](https://img.shields.io/badge/CSS3-FFE7F7?style=for-the-badge&logo=css3&logoColor=555555)